editor-js/image/README.md

 Your backend will accept file as FormData object in field name, specified by `config.field` (by default, «`image`»).
 You should save it and return the same response format as described above.

-## Providing custom uploading methods
+## Providing custom image url resolving methods

 As mentioned at the Config Params section, you have an ability to provide own custom uploading methods.
 It is a quite simple: implement `uploadByFile` and `uploadByUrl` methods and pass them via `uploader` config param.